ian-lau/intercom-events/README.md

 # intercom-events
-Extract Intercom Events data for multiple users over time
+Extract Intercom Events data for in an user segment for past 90 days